Unplugged Lesson

 The Challenge: Continue around the circle.
 If a student forgets the exact order or action, the "Music Machine" breaks, and the sequence starts over.
 This highlights the precision needed for programming Sequencing.

-4 - undefined
+4 - The Sleepy Cat

 For each part, the class must collaboratively brainstorm a unique sound and movement that MUST accompany that part of the story.